Overview of Bar Admission

 The law school does not endorse any specific bar review company but encourages you to do research by speaking to recent graduates, bar review company representatives and employers.
 The Dean of Students Office requires any bar review company wishing to table or present at HLS to complete a questionnaire with information about the number of HLS students enrolled in the past year, general passage data for their bar course students, etc. Since the information is confidential, it is only available to law students by visiting the Dean of Students Office (WCC3039) to review the hard copy reports.
 You can ask for it at the front desk, sign a form indicating that you will not share the information, and show your HUID.

-Presentation Materials from Spring 2016 Bar Exam Information Sessions
+Presentation Materials from Spring and Fall 2016 Bar Exam Information Sessions

 - Harvard Law School Bar Exam Presentation, March 1, 2016